Extra DUI Patrols

-- Being arrested for a DUI will have an impact on your auto insurance rates.
+- A citation for DUI will have an impact on the driver’s auto insurance rates.

 People who choose to drive under the influence of drugs or alcohol during the next few weeks will not only be endangering lives but will also face a greater chance of being pulled over for DUI.

 Impaired driving is dangerous – and costly – any time of year, but the costs and risk of a DUI infraction could hit even harder during the holidays.
-A DUI citation could cost $10,000 or more in fines and court costs, but it doesn’t stop there.
-Depending on your insurance company, you could end up paying at least double for auto insurance or be non-renewed by your insurance company altogether.
+A DUI citation could cost $10,000 or more in fines and court costs – and it doesn’t stop there.
+Depending on the insurance company, a driver cited for DUI could end up paying at least double for auto insurance or be non-renewed by the insurance company altogether.